Illinois town mourns the 4 youngsters killed when a car barreled through their after-school camp

 The Sangamon County coroner identified those killed as 18-year-old Rylee Britton of Springfield and three Chatham children: Ainsley Johnson, 8, and Kathryn Corley and Alma Buhnerkempe, both 7.

 “You were a great counselor,” 9-year-old Coralie Glessner wrote on the heart for Britton.
-Glessner, who participated in YNOT’s program, said she liked that Britton played four square with her.
-Asked for a memory of her, Glessner said, “Greeting me when I got off the bus” each day at YNOT.
+Coralie, who has participated in YNOT’s program in the past, said she liked that Britton played four square with her.
+Asked for a memory of her, Coralie said, “Greeting me when I got off the bus” each day at YNOT.

 Faith leaders spoke as attendees held lit candles.
 Lutheran Charities brought support animals, and the American Red Cross provided “water, snacks and tissues,” organizer Miriam Snider said.